-Upgrade offers 36-month or 60-month fixed-rate personal loans, which generally range from $1,000 to $50,000, in 44 states.
-Upgrade loans are not available in Colorado, Connecticut, Iowa, Maryland, Vermont and West Virginia.
+Upgrade offers fixed-rate personal loans from $1,000 to $50,000 (the minimum is $3,005 in Georgia and $6,400 in Massachusetts.
+Upgrade loans are not available in Iowa, Washington, D.C., and West Virginia.

 - You must be the age of majority based on the state you live in.

 - You must have a verifiable bank account and valid email address.

 - Upgrade doesn’t allow co-signers, so if you can’t get approved on your own, you’ll need to choose a different lender.

 Upgrade charges an origination fee of 2.9 percent to 8 percent of your loan amount.
 There is no application fee or prepayment penalty.
 If you don’t pay your monthly bill within 15 days of its due date, there’s a late fee of up to $10.
 There’s also a fee of $10 if your payment fails.

 Because of the origination fee, it’s important to make sure you borrow enough to get the funds you need.
 If you need $10,000 after fees, for instance, and the origination fee is 5 percent, multiply the amount you need by 1.05 to get the amount you’ll need to request.
 For example, if you need to pay your contractor a $10,000 down payment, request a loan amount of $10,500, as Upgrade will take $500 up front due to the origination fee, leaving you with $10,000.

 How to apply for a loan with Upgrade

 The entire application process is online, and Upgrade provides online account access to its customers.